Meditative Prayer engages

 - Pray with Your Imagination by David L. Fleming, SJ

-Examples of Ignatian Imaginative Contemplations at Creighton Online Ministries
+- Examples of Ignatian Imaginative Contemplation at Creighton Online Ministries

 Other methods of meditative prayer through:

 - The Rosary

 - Pray as you go – daily on line reflections

 Fr.
 Leonhardt explains Lectio Divina and Gospel Contemplation, two ways to pray with Scripture.

 This very popular website produced by the Jesuits of Ireland and Loyola Press offers daily prayer, reflections, and readings.

 - Poetry . e.g. Patrick Purnell SJ

 - Stained glass